agamnagpal10-netizen/My-Hackpad-From-Hack-Club-Blueprint-/README.md

 <img width="573" height="717" alt="image" src="https://github.com/user-attachments/assets/a23f129d-d8a1-4b45-a55a-b5e8931a8d0d" />

 ### 6. main.py
 This is the code file for the keyboard, which allows the keyboard to be properly coded and work with my laptop.
-I lowkey just copied it from the Blueprint guide, but right now I am trying to learn Python fully so that I understand what is going on and can customize it properly.
+I just used the code from Blueprint, however I am still trying to learn how to code this properly so I can make future projects.

-That is everything in this repository with every file, everything I worked on, and the whole process.
-I didn't make a journal because it said I don't have to.

 # BOM
 1 Seeed XIAO RP2040